Orlando-pt/ads/docs/report.md

 ## Solving Exporting/Loading Data In Different Formats

 And now, how do we export, for instance the locations, in different formats?
+And how dow we import them?

 ### Design Problem